Every Home Should Have One: Plot

 An advertising man is assigned by his boss to come up with a sexy new image for Mrs McLaughlin's Frozen Porridge.
 While his wife runs a clean-up-TV campaign organized by the local vicar, he has an affair with the au-pair girl.

-The overall concept is that adverts play out before their lives connecting to the products to hand.

 The various porridge advertising campaigns get more and more extreme: the most relevant being the Goldilocks and the Three Bears campaign.
-This leads to a secondary campaign to search for "Miss Goldilocks".
+This leads to a secondary campaign to search for "Miss Goldilocks."